One of my favorite shoulder season plants is my magnolia.

-Suksdorf had his lost his mentor and grief consumed him to the point that Gray's wife, Jane, had to send him to an institution in order to recover.
+Suksdorf had lost his mentor, and grief consumed him to the point that Gray's wife, Jane, had to send him to an institution to recover.

 Towards the end of his botanical career, Suksdorf was a special fellow at the herbarium of Washington State University.
 He collected 150,000 specimens, including 70 new species, over the course of his lifetime.
 Many plants have been named in his honor.
-Today, there is a Suksdorfia chapter of the Washington Native Plant Society and it is made up of a great group of native plant enthusiasts in the Gorge.
-They sponsor a number of great hikes and educational events throughout the year.
+Today, there is a Suksdorfia chapter of the Washington Native Plant Society, and it is made up of a great group of native plant enthusiasts in the Gorge.
+They sponsor several great hikes and educational events throughout the year.

 Suksdorf died as the result of a tragic train accident.
 On Oct.
 3, 1932, Suksdorf arrived at the depot in his hometown to take the train to Portland.
 He stepped onto the track to flag the train, but it did not stop, and Suksdorf was thrown against the wall of the depot.
 He was 82 years old.